lgastako/sortnow/README.txt

-Ever wanted to click to sort a table on a web page that didn't support that?
+Ever wanted to click a header to sort a table on a web page that didn't support that?

-We got you covered:
+We've got you covered:

 http://lgastako.github.com/sortnow/

+Enjoy.